 - Look up active ingredients associated with product name.
 DPR product/label databases.

-- Pesticide Health Effects on Humans [external web site] - Brief summaries from Cornell University.
+- Pesticide health effects on humans - Brief summaries from Cornell University.

-- Toxicology Data Network [external web site] - A cluster of somewhat technical databases on toxicology, hazardous chemicals, and related areas, from the National Library of Medicine.
+- Toxicology data network - A cluster of somewhat technical databases on toxicology, hazardous chemicals, and related areas, from the National Library of Medicine.

-- Glossary of Pesticide Chemicals [pdf] [external web site] Lists alternative chemical names for pesticides and metabolites, and Chemical Abstract Service Registry numbers.
+- Glossary of pesticide chemicals, PDF - U.S. Food and Drug Administration list of alternative chemical names for pesticides and metabolites, and Chemical Abstract Service Registry numbers.
 U.S. FDA Center for Food Safety and Applied Nutrition.

 - DPR Toxicology data review summaries

-- Pesticide Active Ingredient Information [external web site] - Compilation of databases from Cornell University.
+- Pesticide active ingredient information - Compilation of databases from Cornell University.